Recent quantum runtime (dis)advantages: Summary

 \section{Summary}

-Quantum computing has the potential to become one of the next disruptive technologies.
-However, realizing this potential requires not only technological progress but also the identification of (potentially industry-relevant) use cases where quantum computing can deliver a significant advantage over existing classical methods.
-In this work, we argue that such an advantage should be reflected in a \emph{shorter time-to-solution achieved by a quantum algorithm}.
-From this perspective, we (re)examined recent claims of quantum advantage and found that, under a proper definition of runtime and with an appropriate choice of the classical reference, none of them demonstrate a genuine runtime supremacy.
-In particular, we analyzed two recent \emph{milestone results}:
+Quantum computing has the potential to become a disruptive technology.
+Realizing this potential, however, requires not only continued technological progress but also the identification of use cases -- potentially relevant for industry -- in which quantum methods provide a clear advantage over existing classical approaches.
+In this work, we adopt a pragmatic perspective in which such an advantage should manifest as a \emph{shorter end-to-end time-to-solution} for a quantum algorithm.

+From this perspective, we re-examined several recent claims of quantum advantage and find that, when runtime is defined operationally and compared against appropriately chosen classical references, none of the considered demonstrations establish a practical runtime advantage on current NISQ hardware.
+We focus in particular on three representative case studies.

-{\bf Quantum Annealing (approximate QUBO)}.
-Prior work~\cite{Lidar2025} proxied runtime by the annealing time.
-However, a careful runtime measurements show the median $\TTe$ is essentially flat over the tested sizes.
-This is due to the readout per shot being $\approx 200 \mu s$ while the annealing durations are only $0.5\text{–}27\mu s$.
-Measurement errors are too large to draw meaningful conclusions; thus no scaling can be inferred, cf. Fig.~\ref{fig:scaling_comp}.
-Furthermore, this ``supremacy'' would not survive against stronger classical baseline (such as SBM) even if the annealing time would faithfully reflect the device's runtime, as shown in~\cite{PawlowskiClosingGap}.
-SBM achieves robust scaling far beyond the system sizes attainable by current quantum annealers, cf. Fig.~\ref{fig:scaling}.
+{\bf Quantum annealing (approximate QUBO).} In Ref.~\cite{Lidar2025}, runtime was proxied by the annealing time.
+Using end-to-end runtime measurements, we find that the median $\TTe$ remains approximately constant over the tested problem sizes.
+This behavior is dominated by the readout time per shot ($\sim 200\,\mu\mathrm{s}$), which exceeds the annealing duration ($0.5\text{--}27\,\mu\mathrm{s}$) by one to two orders of magnitude.
+As a result, statistical uncertainties are too large to support reliable scaling conclusions over the explored regime (cf. Fig.~\ref{fig:scaling_comp}).
+Moreover, comparison with a stronger classical baseline, such as the Simulated Bifurcation Machine (SBM), indicates that no runtime advantage is observed even under optimistic assumptions regarding the annealing time, consistent with Ref.~\cite{PawlowskiClosingGap}.
+SBM exhibits robust scaling behavior at system sizes well beyond those accessible to current quantum annealers (cf. Fig.~\ref{fig:scaling}).

-{\bf Gate-based oracle query (restricted Simon’s problem)}.
-Although there is an exponential separation in query-complexity scaling, wall-clock performance favors a tuned classical GPU baseline: for $N=29$, and the ``restriction'' $w=7$~\cite{LidarSimon}, classical runtime is $\approx 0.05\mathrm{s}$, and the quantum $\approx 2\mathrm{s}$ ($\sim 100\times$ slower).
-The projected crossover of classical and quantum runtimes is at $N\approx 60$ lies beyond the current capabilities of noise-limited devices, cf. Fig.~\ref{fig:simon_comp}.
+{\bf Gate-based oracle query (restricted Simon’s problem).} While an exponential separation in query complexity is present, wall-clock performance in the experimentally accessible regime favors a tuned classical GPU implementation.
+For $N=29$ and restriction parameter $w=7$~\cite{LidarSimon}, the classical runtime is approximately $0.05\,\mathrm{s}$, whereas the quantum implementation requires roughly $2\,\mathrm{s}$, corresponding to a $\sim 100\times$ difference.
+Extrapolations suggest a crossover only at $N \approx 60$, which lies beyond the capabilities of current noise-limited devices (cf. Fig.~\ref{fig:simon_comp}).